 You may have to keep an eye on the pizza after the ten-minute mark though to check it is not burning.

 Treat yourself to a real portable pizza oven

-When you eat a lot of pizza this will be a worthwhile investment or gift.
+If you eat a lot of pizza this could be a great investment or gift.
+13″ or 16″ pizzas!

 Authentic Italian Pizza Toppings